Here at Battle Born Batteries, we are BIG fans of our furry fans!

 Meet Kelly Lund, the owner of the adventurous and Instagram-famous dog Loki the Wolfdog.
 They are constantly exploring new terrain, living their life on the road.
 They can extend their adventures and enjoy more time on the road, thanks to Battle Born Batteries.
 Kelly and Loki have found the perfect power solution that allows them to venture further and stay immersed.
 Follow along on their adventures on Instagram.

 Linnea is a solo female traveler that lives in her van full-time with her trusty four-legged companion, Akela.
-Linea devoted 7.5 months to converting her van into a cozy sanctuary.
-With her van entirely transformed, Linea and Akela embrace a life of constant exploration on the open road.
+Linnea devoted 7.5 months to converting her van into a cozy sanctuary.
+With her van entirely transformed, Linnea and Akela embrace a life of constant exploration on the open road.
 Roaming across the landscapes of North America, they revel in the liberating essence of van life.
 Follow along on Instagram or Youtube.

 In 2017, Danielle and Tommy boldly decided to leave their life behind and embrace life on the road.
 They have embarked on a nomadic journey in a compact Toyota RV for three years.
 They then stumbled on the perfect vintage Airstream they could not live without.
 Slow Car Fast Home travels to Canada, the United States, and Mexico with their two dogs, Missy and Trip.
 Learn more about their journey on their website.